vtex/faststore/apps/docs/docs/how-to-guides/platform-integration/vtex/integrating-the-vtex-login.md

 ---
 sidebar_position: 3
+title: "Part 3: Integrating the VTEX Login"
+sidebar_label: "3.
+Integrating the VTEX Login"
+pagination_label: Part 3
 ---

-# Integrating the VTEX Login

 In this guide, you'll learn how to integrate the **VTEX Login** with your **FastStore** project.